mduszyk/paramflow/README.md

 # paramflow
-`paramflow` is a lightweight and flexible hyperparameter and configuration management library designed for machine learning and applications requiring profiles and layered parameters.
-It enables merging of parameters from multiple sources, auto-generates a command-line argument parser, and allows for parameter overrides.
+ParamFlow is a lightweight and versatile library for managing hyperparameters and configurations, tailored for machine learning projects and applications requiring layered parameter handling.
+It merges parameters from multiple sources, generates command-line argument parsers, and simplifies parameter overrides, providing a seamless and efficient experience.

 ## Features
 - **Layered configuration**: Merge parameters from files, environment variables, and command-line arguments.